Masters Level Courses

 Estudio historico de los procesos que han contribuido a la presente realidad religiosa de México, y en particular de las regiones central y norteña.
 Emphasis on the Church’s sense of mission, relations to indigenous cultures and the emergent mestizo population, Church-State relations, the twentieth century “social revolution,” and the Protestant presence.
 Ofrecido en espanol y/o inglés, segun los participantes.

 This course studies the development of Hispanic Christianity in the territory of what is now the mainland United States from the 1500s to the present.
 The purpose is to gain an understanding of that experience and its diversity and thus of the heritage and traditions of U.S. Latino/a Christians today.
 The Catholic experiences are the primary focus, with secondary attention to Protestant ones.
 Major themes include spiritualities; sense of mission; Church-State relations; geographic expansion; relations with non-Hispanic populations; institutional development including organizational structures, personnel, and finances; the various Hispanic/Latino/a social and ethnic experiences; and the shifting status of Hispanics within the Christian institutions themselves.
 Presented in English and/or Spanish, depending on the participants.
-A regional and ethnic perspective on CH 6311 History of Christianity from the Reformation, CH 7231 Historia Religiosa de México/Religious History of Mexico, and CH 7220 United States Religious History.Estudio histórico del desarrollo del cristianismo hispano en el territorio continental de lo que es ahora los Estados Unidos Americanos desde el siglo XVI hasta el presente.
+A regional and ethnic perspective on CH 6311 Church History II: Holy Roman Empire to the Present, CH 7231 Historia Religiosa de México/Religious History of Mexico, and CH 7220 United States Religious History.Estudio histórico del desarrollo del cristianismo hispano en el territorio continental de lo que es ahora los Estados Unidos Americanos desde el siglo XVI hasta el presente.
 Se busca entender aquella experiencia y su diversidad para llegar a descubrir la herencia y las tradiciones de los cristianos latinos en los Estados Unidos de hoy día.
 El enfoque está puesto en las experiencias católicas, sin olvidar la influencia protestante.
-Entre los temas principales se destacan los siguientes: espiritualidades; sentido de misión; relaciones Iglesia-Estado; expansion geográfica; relaciones con poblaciones no-hispanas; desarrollo institucional, incluidas sus estructuras, personal, y finanzas; las diversas experiencias sociales y culturales de los hispanos/latino/as; y el lugar social de los hispanos en las mismas instituciones cristianas.
-Ofrecido en español y/o ingles, según la capacidad de los participantes.
+Entre los temas principales se destacan los siguientes: espiritualidades; sentido de misión; relaciones Iglesia-Estado; expansión geográfica; relaciones con poblaciones no-hispanas; desarrollo institucional, incluidas sus estructuras, personal, y finanzas; las diversas experiencias sociales y culturales de los hispanos/latino/as; y el lugar social de los hispanos en las mismas instituciones cristianas.
+Ofrecido en español y/o inglés, según la capacidad de los participantes.

 - NC 9002 MAPM Pastoral Practicum - Proposal